vinayChiliveri99/life-skills/listening&ActiveComm.md

 ---

 #### 8. How can you make your communication assertive?
 You can watch and analyse the videos, then think what would be a few steps you can apply in your own life?
-(Watch the videos first before answering this question.)

 I can make my communication more assertive by expressing my feelings and needs clearly and honestly while respecting the feelings of others as well.
 Additionally, I have to be more aware of my body language as it can subconsciously play a major role in setting the tone of the conversation.